Travel from Lisbon to Seville.

 Train timetable Madrid - Seville

-The station of Oriente is located at the north-west of the city.
+The station of Oriente is located at the north-east of the city.

 It has also a subway station, part of the Red line (Vm), that goes straight to the airport.